 Ask yourself these questions –

-- Do not have unrealistic demands on yourself and others?
+- Do you have unrealistic demands on yourself and others?

 - Do you respond appropriately to life situations, especially those that don’t play out as you desired?